 - You are beautiful.

 You can tell these to her in person, or through a handwritten note, or text message.
 Knowing that she has your love and support will help build her up and encourage her throughout the day and night.
 Find more postpartum affirmations HERE.

 2. Acts of Service

 When you have a baby, you will be shocked by how little you will get done throughout the day besides taking care of your baby.
 A new mother will feel like she is constantly feeding the baby, changing the baby, or soothing the baby.
 Finding time to rest herself, eat something nourishing, or take a shower can be a challenge when her newborn is demanding care morning, noon, and night.
 A great way to show that you really care and love her is to step up and do something.
-This will make her so happy and feel as if she doesn’t have to do everything now that the baby is here.
-Whether you are her partner, a friend or family member, there are things that you can do that will really show her that you love her.
+This will make her so happy and feel like she doesn’t have to do everything now that the baby is here.
+Whether you are her partner, a friend, or a family member, there are things that you can do that will really show her that you love her.
 Here are some ideas:

 - Bring her a cup of coffee or tea (whatever her preference is)